Blundetto is acting a little rattled and it takes some time for Tony to learn the

 PLUMBING The DEPTHS of The SUBCONSCIOUS MIND

 My favorite part of the dream might be at the end of the sequence when Tony has a confrontation with Coach Molinaro.
 There are all kinds of things going on here that a Freudian analyst might have a field day with.
 Molinaro is an imposing Father/Authority figure (and a recurring character in Tony’s dreams, as we learn in his conversation with Carmela).
 The gun that Tony pulls out while stalking the coach can obviously be read as a phallic symbol, and Molinaro even refers to it as “a bigger dingus than the one God gave you.”
 (That the coach would call it a “dingus” rather than a “cock” or a “beef bazooka” or something else somehow seems perfect.)
-The bullets that melt in Tony’s fingers seem to reflect his fear of being impotent before the test that he is now facing.
-Tony’s subconscious is working overtime to tell him that he needs to control his cousin Blundetto.
+The bullets that melt in Tony’s fingers seem to reflect his fear of being impotent, unable to perform in the test that he is now facing.
+Tony’s subconscious is working overtime to tell him that he needs to find a way to control his cousin Blundetto.

 David Chase has utilized Tony’s subconscious to provide revelations and to advance the narrative before, perhaps most notably in “Funhouse” (2.13) when a series of dreams unveiled Pussy’s betrayal to Tony.
 Televisual storytelling has been around for several decades now and many of TV’s traditional methods of spinning a yarn are aging and wearing thin.
 Chase’s use of the subconscious to help tell a story is an innovative technique within an old craft.
 Not all viewers, however, are thrilled by this innovation.